-Adult Development Analysis (100 points) Students will analyze a modern film that features adults at different life stages (emerging adulthood, young adulthood, middle adulthood, and late adulthood).
+Adult Development Analysis (100 points) Students will analyze a modern film (chosen by the instructor) that features adults at different life stages (emerging adulthood, young adulthood, middle adulthood, and late adulthood).
 This analysis involves viewing the film and completing a Blackboard assignment and quiz related to the analysis.
-More details on this assignment will be provided in class.
+More details on this assignment will be provided on Blackboard.

 Exams (300 points): There will be 3 non-cumulative exams during the semester covering material presented in the textbook and in Blackboard.
 Exams will include 50 multiple-choice, true-false, and short answer/essay questions.
-See the course schedule on the following page for dates and times for the exams.
+See the course schedule on the following page for dates and times for the online exams.
+A 70-minute timer is set in Blackboard for you to complete the exams.
+Once you begin an exam, you will NOT be able to exit out of it.
+Make sure you are prepared and ready to complete the exam in one sitting.
+You are allowed to use your textbook and class notes to complete the exams.

-Special Requirements: If you miss an exam, you cannot make it up, but there will be an optional cumulative final exam available which can be used to replace the exam you missed.
+Special Requirements: If you miss an exam, you cannot make it up, but there will be an optional cumulative final exam available which can be used to replace either your lowest score or an exam you missed.
 If you miss more than two exams, you will be asked to drop the class.

-Course Calendar: PSYC 2314, Section 003 (M/W), Spring 2023 Lifespan Growth & Development
+Course Calendar: PSYC-2314-154 (ONLINE) - Lifespan Growth & Development